k3jph/k3jph.github.io/_drafts/kingdom-of-hawaii.md

-However, the [overthrow of Queen Lili'uokalani in 1893](https://www.zinnedproject.org/news/tdih/queen-liliuokalani-overthrown/) marked a significant turning point, leading to the eventual annexation of Hawaii by the United States in 1898.
+However, the [overthrow of Queen Lili'uokalani in 1893](https://www.zinnedproject.org/news/tdih/queen-liliuokalani-overthrown/) marked a significant turning point, leading to the eventual annexation of Hawai'i by the United States in 1898.
 Despite these challenges, the descendants of the Hawaiian monarchy have continued to uphold their cultural heritage and advocate for the rights and recognition of Native Hawaiians.

 {% include figure.html image="kingdom-hawaii-flag.svg" placement="right" width="40%"
-cap="The Flag of the Kingdom of Hawaii" alt="The Flag of the Kingdom of Hawaii" %}
+cap="The Flag of the Kingdom of Hawai'i" alt="The Flag of the Kingdom of Hawai'i" %}

 In modern times, the Royal House of Keōua Nui, led by [H.R.H.
 Princess Owana Kaʻōhelelani](https://en.wikipedia.org/wiki/Owana_Salazar),